 2. Don’t Use Your Teeth as a Tool

 For some reason, some people treat their teeth like a common household tool.
 This is another leading cause of tooth fractures.
 Have you ever opened a beer or soda bottle cap with your molars?
 Have you used your teeth to tear open a stubborn package or to rip duct or electrical tape?
 Have you used your teeth to hold an object while your hands were full?
 Then you put your teeth at risk.
 Moving forward, use them for their intended purpose only and you’ll be one step closer to keeping crack-free.

 One predisposing feature that repeatedly results in cracked teeth is the habit of clenching or grinding teeth.
 For some, this is simply a bad habit that can be halted with prompt attention.
 Others may be living with bruxism.
 Bruxism is an oral parafunctional activity which is characterized by the unintentional grinding of teeth and clenching of the jaw.
 It is a neuromuscular activity that is controlled by a subconscious process and by the brain.
 Bruxism often occurs during sleeping hours, which is why it is also considered a type of sleep disorder.
 If you have been diagnosed with, or think you may have bruxism, there is treatment available to you.

 4. Take Precautions When Undertaking Contact Sports and High Impact Activities

 The stereotypical image of a hockey player with a cracked front tooth is more of a truism than anything.
-It’s a fact that contact sports (hockey, football, rugby, etc.) is another leading cause of endodontist visits, which is why participants must wear appropriate protective gear, even when playing a casual “pick-up” game with friends.
-This includes a mouthguard, and protective mask as appropriate.
+It’s a fact that contact sports (hockey, football, rugby, etc.) are another leading cause of endodontist visits, which is why participants must wear appropriate protective gear, even when playing a casual “pick-up” game with friends.
+This includes a mouthguard and protective mask as appropriate.
 In addition, take note of how you play a game.
-Try to avoid going into a collision face first.
+Try to avoid going into a collision face-first.

 5. Getting Checked for Cracked Tooth Syndrome (CTS)